Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/_index.md

 things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.

 [Read more](https://redux-saga.js.org/)

+We try to follow some best-practices for React architecture:

+- _Small, function-specific components_
+  - UI components are "dumb", this keeps the amount of logic to a minimum within the components.

+- _Reusability_
+  - UI components are shared across apps.
+  - Shared components between app frontend and receipt frontend .
+  - Use Material UI components as much as possible instead of building our own components from scratch.

+- _DRY code_
+  - Use shared resources accross features to avoid duplication of code.
+  - Share resources/utils between app frontend and receipt frontend.

+- _Comments only where necessary_
+  - Function and component names should be self-explanatory.
+  - Avoid clutter and having to update comments when things change.

+- _Component names in capital_

+- _Keep complex data-loading logic separate from rendering of components_
+  - State is handled by redux as much as possible
+  - Data should be passed as props to UI components where possible

+- _Use a feature-based code structure_
+  -  Code related to a feature should be grouped together, rather than grouping code by function (actions/reducers etc).

+- _Follow linting rules_
+  - Use a code analyzer to make sure linting rules are followed, for clean readable code

 ## App Frontend Features